csesoc/website/Backend/editor/README.md

  ```

 ### `document/`
- - Document contains basically all the implementation logic for the editor (its surprisingly small so give it a read :P).
+ - Document contains basically all the implementation logic for the editor (its surprisingly small so give it a read 😛).
 The document sub-package consists to 3 critical components: some type definitions for interfaces, a singleton document manager "class" and a document type.

  - #### `manager.go`
     - This file maintains a singleton manager instance, this manager instance keeps a global record of all documents we have currently open (basically documents that are currently being edited).
 The manager singleton is responsible for the initialisation and creation of documents, all external interations with a document outside of the editor package happens via the manager.